HBE18/airport-flight/README.md

 - nodemon : Nodemon is a development QoL package which provides various ease of development functions like auto re-build on change.

+- JWT : JSON Web Token is a authentication package to securely authenticate users.

+- BcryptJS : This package helps us to encode and decode password.

 ## Routes

-- / : Base endpoint.
+- `/` : Base endpoint.

-- /register : User register endpoint.
+- `/register` : User register endpoint.

-- /login : User login.
+- `/login` : User login.

-- /flights : Getting all flights data from schiphol api with specified date and time options in request body.
+- `/flights` : Getting all flights data from schiphol api with specified date and time options in request body.

-- /flight : Getting specific flight by using flightId in request body.
+- `/flight` : Getting specific flight by using flightId in request body.

 ## How To Use